topaz-gitadmin/Manual/docs/intro.md

 For each extension, you will find the following sections:

+- **Manual**: This section describes the main features and benefits of each extension, and how they can help you improve your business performance and efficiency.
+You will also find screenshots and videos that illustrate how the extension works in practice.
 - **Pricing**: This section explains the pricing model and the licensing options for each extension.
 Most of our extensions are available as monthly or annual subscriptions, depending on your needs and budget.
 However, some of our extensions have a one-time price that gives you lifetime access to the extension.
-- **Functionality**: This section describes the main features and benefits of each extension, and how they can help you improve your business performance and efficiency.
-You will also find screenshots and videos that illustrate how the extension works in practice.
 - **Change Log**: This section lists the updates and improvements that we have made to each extension over time.
 You can see the version history, the release date, and the changes that were implemented in each version.

 ### Licensing and Testing